batmaster/react-superadmin/2nd_DEVELOPER_SUMMARY.md

 - ✅ Feature branch `feature/number-input-component` created and pushed
 - ✅ All build issues resolved (Prisma client, Docusaurus broken links)
 - ✅ PasswordInput component code implemented (but breaking workflow rules)
-- ✅ PasswordInput tests created (but failing due to selector issues)
+- ✅ PasswordInput tests created and now ALL PASSING (38/38 tests)
 - ✅ PasswordInput documentation created and added to sidebar
+- ✅ Components reference updated to mark PasswordInput as complete
 - ❌ GitHub issues not created for PasswordInput due to API rate limits
 - ❌ Tasks not moved to "In Progress" (breaking established workflow)
-- ❌ Tests failing due to incorrect selectors (getByRole("textbox") vs getByPlaceholderText)
+- ✅ Technical debt resolved - all test selectors fixed

 ## 🚨 CRITICAL MISTAKES MADE & LEARNED